Delaware's Melodic Migration

 The results of the study can be used to help policymakers understand current recreational behavior to coastal public lands and how that behavior will likely change in the future.

 They collected survey data from people in the region to understand coastal public lands visitation for recreational activities like birding, hunting, boating and fishing.
-Environmental goods and services provide society with ecosystem services (e.g. carbon storage, storm protection, recreational opportunities, etc.) which are not typically bought and sold in a market, hence the term nonmarket.
+Environmental goods and services provide society with ecosystem services (e.g. carbon storage, storm protection, recreational opportunities, etc.) that are not typically bought and sold in a market, hence the term nonmarket.

 “To make informed policy decisions about coastal public lands, we need to understand the benefits derived from them, to include the nonmarket benefits” says Dr. Kolstoe.
 “Travel behavior allows us to measure one part of the total economic value of coastal public lands: the use value for recreation.”